 In fact, the MVP for Super Bowl XLVII was rated as low as 18th on ESPN’s overall quarterback rankings and 12th by the NFL.
 Those aren’t the sort of numbers you would expect from a Super Bowl winner in arguably the sport’s most important position.
-He did, however, make quite a lot of money for shrewd bettors, thanks to generous odds at Michigan online sports betting sites.
+He did, however, make quite a lot of money for shrewd bettors, thanks to generous odds at BetOnline and other Michigan online sports betting sites.
 For ratings and rankings of the best legal betting platforms in NJ, be sure to check out Odds Seeker.

 Moving on from the unexpected success of Flacco, you’ve got Eli Manning of the New York Giants winning the Super Bowl in 2007.
 The brother of one of the greatest NFL players of all time, it’s no doubt that Eli wasn’t of the same ilk as his brother Peyton.
 By finishing 25th in both NFL and ESPN rankings for quarterbacks the year he won the first of his two Super Bowls, Manning’s success was a little against the grain compared to recent times.